ua-community/code-of-conduct/README.md

 ### Sharing

 We encourage you to
 * Share your own work!
 Share the deep technical details.
-Start a wide-ranging discussion about the design of your work and how it'll advance a more humane future of computing.
+Start a wide-ranging discussion about the design of your work and how it'll advance a more agentic computing.
-* Share thoughts that you have, or things that you find, in the form of blog posts, talks, papers, books, conferences, wikis, repos, communities, trivia, quotes, rants, jokes, art, and all other expressions related to the past, present, or future of programming.
+* Share thoughts that you have, or things that you find, in the form of blog posts, talks, papers, books, conferences, wikis, repos, communities, trivia, quotes, rants, jokes, art, and all other expressions related to the past, present, or agentic computing.

 We discourage
 * New members linking to startups, for-profit products, or other commercial interests, unless you also foster discussion about the work that relates it to our community's interests (as described above).